 The 1990s were a period of consolidation for the steel companies as they trimmed down and modernized to remain competitive with the ever increasing pressure of competing in the global market.
 Foreign ownership first came to the Mesabi taconite industry when for a time Nippon Kokan Corporation, one of Japan's largest steelmakers, owned a 70% stake in National Steel Corporation, the parent of National Taconite.
 National Steel later filed bankruptcy, and in 2003, U.S. Steel purchased National Steel's assets, including National Taconite, which U.S. Steel renamed Keewatin Taconite.
 This trend would continue as consolidations/mergers took place and plants fell under new ownership that often included foreign partners.

 With growing demand in the U.S., and from countries like China and India, nonferrous exploration activity has greatly increased in Minnesota, Wisconsin, and Michigan.
 The target of this exploration is mainly platinum group metals, nickel, copper, and zinc.
-Pillsbury-Bennett-Longyear and other Meriden client lands are gaining increasing attention for nonferrous minerals.

 In 2009, the families announced the formation of Superior Mineral Resources LLC to consolidate the holdings of their various companies into a single asset, beginning a new chapter in an enduring legacy, ready to meet the challenges of the next century with confidence, creativity, and growth.